Lost and Found Pets

-The Everett Animal Shelter holds stray animals for 72 hours to allow owners a chance to find their lost pets.
-If the animal is not claimed in that time period, it then becomes the property of the Everett Animal Shelter.
+The Everett Animal Shelter holds stray animals for a minimum of 72 hours to allow owners a chance to find their lost pets.
+If the pet is not claimed during that time period, it then becomes the property of the Everett Animal Shelter.
 Once the stray hold is up the animals rarely go out for adoption right away.
 There are many reasons why the animal may not be available immediately.
 They may need spay/neuter surgery or some other medical attention.
 They may need a behavior assessment and a plan to address any behavior issues.

 Animals who are available for adoption are on the "adoptable pets" page of our website.